StockSharp/AlgoTrading/Designer/Gallery/Schemas/Color_Schaff_Trend_Cycle/README.md

 - **Long entry**: The cycle was at or below the upper level on the previous candle and is above it now, the MACD line is positive and the position is not long.
 The order buys the base volume plus the absolute position, which turns a short into a long and opens a long from flat.
 - **Short entry**: The cycle was at or above the lower level on the previous candle and is below it now, the MACD line is negative and the position is not short.
 The order sells the base volume plus the absolute position, which turns a long into a short and opens a short from flat.
-- **Exit**: There is no separate exit and no protective stop, exactly as in the original strategy: a position is left only when the opposite level break arrives and reverses it.
+- **Exit**: There is no separate exit and no protective stop: a position is left only when the opposite level break arrives and reverses it.

 ## Parameters